thefireb/MySQLi-Database/README.md

 ## How to use

 To view how to use this class, you can visit the [example.php](https://github.com/ranss/MySQLi-Database/blob/master/example.php) file in the same repository.

+Have you any question? don't hesitate to communicate with me directly.